James Isaminger

-James Campbell Isaminger (December 6, 1880 – June 17, 1946) was an American sportswriter for newspapers in Philadelphia from 1905 to 1940, covering every World Series during that time.
+James Campbell Isaminger (December 6, 1880 – June 17, 1946) was an American sportswriter who worked for newspapers in Philadelphia from 1905 to 1940 and covered every World Series during that period.

 Biography

 Isaminger was born in Hamilton, Ohio, and worked for the Cincinnati Times-Star from 1895 to 1905.
-He moved to the Philadelphia North American, and then to The Philadelphia Inquirer in 1925.
-Isaminger played a major role, along with Hugh Fullerton and Ring Lardner, in breaking the story of the Black Sox scandal in 1919.
+He subsequently worked for the Philadelphia North American before joining The Philadelphia Inquirer in 1925.
+Isaminger, along with Hugh Fullerton and Ring Lardner, played a major role in reporting the Black Sox scandal in 1919.
 In 1934, he was elected president of the Baseball Writers' Association of America (BBWAA).

 In September 1940, Isaminger suffered a stroke while attending a baseball game at Municipal Stadium in Cleveland.
-He retired after the stroke.
+He subsequently retired.

 Isaminger died in June 1946 at his home in Fawn Grove, Pennsylvania.
 (Note: Initial news reports of Isaminger's death stated that he died "at his Maryland estate"—Fawn Grove is on the border of Maryland.)
 In 1974, he was posthumously honored by the BBWAA with the J. G. Taylor Spink Award for distinguished baseball writing.